 Aid Station #4 / Whiskey + Bacon Station – Located at the top of Buck Ridge.

 This is a very remote Aid Station for our 60 Mile Course participants.
 Access to this Aid Station is by UTV or bike only.
-Our volunteer crew will have water, Skratch, snacks and WHISKEY & BACON to greet racers with, after they just slogged up Second Yellow Mule.
+Our volunteer crew will have water, Skratch, pickle juice, snacks and WHISKEY & BACON to greet racers with, after they just slogged up First Yellowmule.
 This is typically where we stage a Search and Rescue team, as well.

 We are not organizing or facilitating drop bags or bottles for any other distances racers (30 or 15).
 But, you can have a spectator drop your bottles and/or bag for you.
 The ONLY Aid Stations that you can drop at are Aid Station #1 and Aid Station #2.

 If you leave clothes at Aid Station 1, 2 or 3 – our volunteers can bring it back to the venue for you.
 Look for a the Lost/Found box at our venue to retrieve dropped clothes.
-DO NOT LEAVE ANYTHING AT AID #4 – our volunteer at Aid #4 will have too many supplies to carry out, and we don’t want to burden them with adding more.
+DO NOT LEAVE ANYTHING AT AID #4 – our volunteers at Aid #4 will have too many supplies to carry out, and we don’t want to burden them with adding more.

 Look, nobody wants to pull you from the race.
 Our whole mission is to provide you with an amazing day on the bike and watch you succeed.
 However, we have 9 different use permits and agreement with land-owners for this event, which require us to vacate their land so that their normal daily operations may continue.
 We rely on volunteers who donate their entire day to the event.
 But we need to have their safety in mind and will not ask them to stay out on the course for longer than is reasonable.
 We ask that you have these priorities in mind if we ask you to scratch from the event.